E-Fan electric aircraft makes first public flight

 Developed by Airbus Group (formerly EADS) working with a consortium of European aerospace companies, the E-fan made its first non-public flight at the Bordeaux Mérignac airport on March 11.
 The project evolved from the Cri-Cri electric plane, which Airbus used as a test bed and flying laboratory for developing the battery and energy management technology used in the E-Fan.

 Built with an all-composite construction, the E-fan is 6.7 m (22 ft) long and has a wingspan of 9.5 m (31 ft).
-From the outside, it almost looks like a toy jet aircraft with a pair of nacelles that aren't jets, but two ducted, variable pitch fans spun by two electric motors with a combined power of 60 kW.
-The ducting increases the thrust while reducing noise, and by centrally mounting them, the fans provide better control.
+From the outside, it almost looks like a toy jet aircraft with a pair of nacelles that aren't jets, but two ducted, variable pitch fans spun by two electric motors with a combined power of 60 kW and a combined thrust of 1,500 N. The ducting increases the thrust while reducing noise, and by centrally mounting them, the fans provide better control.

 Powering the fans are a series of 250 V lithium-ion polymer batteries made by KOKAM of the Republic of Korea.
 These batteries are mounted in the inboard section of the wings and carry enough charge for up to one hour of flight and can be recharged in one hour.
 For those worried about the “recharge” light coming on while up in the air, there’s also a backup battery onboard for emergency landings.